ZevEisenberg/Keyb/README.md

 ## Future

-It would be great to add a real UI and tutorial.
-But even better, it would be great if operating system venders added this as an accessibility feature.
+It would be great if operating system venders added this as an accessibility feature.
 I’m releasing it under the MIT license in the hopes that they (or a third party) will take the idea and run with it.
 It’s easy enough to run it as an app, but building it into the system would be pretty slick.
+The app works well enough on macOS, but it would currently be impossible to ship on iPadOS (for use with external keyboards), except to allow one-handed typing in a single app.
+Only Apple can build this kind of functionality into the OS, or provide accessibility extension points to allow third-party developers to build such an app, but so far they have done neither.

-(If you decide to do this, you might want to check with [Matias](https://matias.ca/halfkeyboard/) to see if they have any annoying patents or copyrights.
+(If you decide to ship something based on this, you might want to check with [Matias](https://matias.ca/halfkeyboard/) to see if they have any  patents or copyrights.
 The [original patent](https://patents.google.com/patent/EP0489792B1) appears to have expired in 2010, but I am not a lawyer.)

 ## Development